graham-hughes/final-project/README.md

 This will require two smart contracts.
 One for the token contract itself, and the other for the sale of the tokens.
 This token will only implement a subset of erc20 functionalities, as it is intended to be used solely for Presentalk and not as a medium of exchange.
 Likewise, the token sale contract will resemble a store-front in functionality as the sale of the token is not intended to be limited.
 For the required frontend component, jquery and web3 will be used for purchasing tokens.

+## Instructions
+* Deploy StoreFront contract
+* Replace contract and owner addresses in web3.js and corresponding inline script in index.html
+* index.html has inline js that runs clientside and makes requests to the smart contracts using web3

 ## Credit:
 * [coursetro](https://coursetro.com/posts/code/99/Interacting-with-a-Smart-Contract-through-Web3.js-(Tutorial)) for html and css starter